dmz006/tanzu-om-template-diff/README.md

   -d, --dont-clean-folders    Don't Clean Temp Folder -v, --version               Print version and exit -h, --help                  Show this message

+If no options are entered a list of products and release versions will be displayed to select from
 ```

 # To Install